- Least Effective Exercises Slideshow

 In general, for complete tear of the tendon, surgery is recommended.
 For partial tears, nonsurgical treatment is recommended.
 However, the selection of treatment depends on the patient, age, level of activity, and other risk factors.

 Surgery for Achilles tendon rupture is now routine and well established.
 Surgery is generally suggested for the young, healthy and active individuals.
 For athletes, surgery is often the first choice of treatment.
 The Achilles tendon can be repaired surgically by either a closed or open technique.
 With the open technique, an incision is made to allow for better visualization and approximation of the tendon.
 With the closed technique, the surgeon makes several small skin incisions through which the tendon is repaired.
-Irrespective of type of treatment, a short leg cast (plaster) is applied on the operated ankle after completion of the procedure (picture 3).
+Irrespective of type of treatment, a short leg cast or postoperative boot is applied on the operated ankle after completion of the procedure (picture 3).

 The advantages of a surgical approach includes a decreased risk of re-rupture rate (0%-5%); the majority of individuals can return to their original sporting activities (within a short time), and most regain their strength and endurance.